Debt Camel

 There was a legal challenge called a Judicial Review to one of the Ombudsman’s January 2024 discretionary commission decisions.
 If the court had ruled the decision was incorrect, the discretionary commission claims would have had to be reconsidered.

 This has now been heard, and the judgment in December did NOT overturn the FOS decision.
 This is good news for customers with discretionary commission complaints.
-But that judgement is now going to be appealed.
+But that judgement has been appealed and the hearing date will be at the start of July.

 The Appeal Court’s undisclosed commission judgment is being appealed to the Supreme Court.
-A hearing date is listed for the beginning of April.
+The hearing date is at the beginning of April.
 The Appeal Court’s decisions may be upheld, overturned, or restricted in some way.
 There are many possibilities, and it isn’t possible to guess what may happen.

 Until the FOS Judicial Review appeal is known, the Supreme Court decision on undisclosed commission is known, and the FCA has produced its review of discretionary commission, no one can be sure whether they are likely to win either type of claim or what the potential refund is likely to be for either type.